 A Myriad of Finshes

-Gunite is a product developed as a solution for tunnels, underground structures, slope stabilization, structural repairs, and pools.
-Gunite is a mortar that is sprayed pneumatically onto surfaces at a high velocity.
+Gunite is a product that was developed as a solution for tunnels, underground structures, slope stabilization, structural repairs, and pools.
+It is a mortar that is sprayed pneumatically onto surfaces at a high velocity.
 Gunite or shotcrete material is mortar or small-aggregate concrete applied using a wet or dry process.
 Once gunite has been applied it starts a simultaneous process of consolidation and settling.
 Gunite pools provide unparalleled levels of design flexibility and aesthetic quality.
 After the gunite is sprayed, shaped, cured and dry, it is time to apply the finish.

 Plaster is the oldest pool surface finish.
 It is a simple mixture of water, Portland cement, and either marble dust or silica sand.
 Traditional white plaster (or marcite) gives pools a smooth, classic appearance and remains a popular choice despite the range of pool finishes that have emerged over the years.
 White plaster is the most inexpensive pool finish option and typically lasts five to seven years before any signs of etching or chipping appear.